pyohio/pyohio-static-website/2023/src/pages/speaking/speaker-info.md

 ### When does my video have to be delivered by?

-We would like to receive all videos by **23:59:59 EDT on Sunday, July 17**.
+We would like to receive all videos by TBD.
 This will give us enough time to pre-screen and process them.

 **If it looks like you will not be able to make that date, please contact us at <program@pyohio.org>** as soon as possible to let us know!